writememe/blog.danielteycheney.com/content/posts/sot-series-introduction.md

 ## Writing Style

 In taking on this series, the amount of content which will be covered will be substantial.
 It's going to take some imaginative thinking on my behalf (and yours) to keep things as engaging as possible.
-It's anticipated that some examples and analogies will not even be about the IT world itself, so that I can portray the concepts to you in an abstract, yet relatable manner.
+It's anticipated that some examples and analogies won't even be about the IT world itself, so that I can portray the concepts to you in an abstract, yet relatable manner.

 After giving this some thought for some months, it's really hard to structure the series into a formulaic sequence.
-So please, hang in there as I bounce around ideas and topics, and hopefully it all comes together!
+Please, hang in there as I bounce around ideas and topics, and hopefully it all comes together!

 It should also be noted that I have no intention to be prescriptive with this series, and is more intended to provoke thought and provide some insight into pitfalls and potentially a framework for addressing this problem.